lmssr/lmssr/README.md

 [![Spotify](https://spotify-now-playing-bvaw.vercel.app/api/spotify)](https://open.spotify.com/user/111971137
 )

+<iframe style="border-radius:12px" src="https://open.spotify.com/embed/playlist/5vCCef22LWdJACuDhbyRQ5?utm_source=generator" width="100%" height="380" frameBorder="0" allowfullscreen="" allow="autoplay; clipboard-write; encrypted-media; fullscreen; picture-in-picture"></iframe>

 ---

 <details>
  <summary><h3>👨‍💻 Luc's Coding Journey</h3></summary>
-   I started my coding journey as a naive computer science student with a passion to learn everything I could about this programming world - code, unix, linux, theory.
-And all the while, teaching myself iOS development with a dream to build my own app, but that soon got overshadowed by my desire to excel in Java.
-A desire that landed me a full-stack software engineering job upon graduation.
-However, I had another desire I had been pursuing throughout this time - YouTube content creation.
-I eventually ended up quitting my software engineering job to pursue YouTube full-time, and that has been my focus ever since.
-But there's something that's always bothered me about my journey - abandoning my dream of building my own app to pursue the safe route, a job.
-Now I've already taken the leap away from that safety net into this uncomfortable, unexplored world that it being a creator.
-And it worked out, but again, it became comfortable.
-It's easier to create a video than go out on a ledge and build my own product.
-I do have to eat, at the end of the day, but I think it's time.
-It's time to get uncomfortable again.
-I have a burning desire to get back on the horse, and fulfill that dream younger me had of building my own app, my own product.
-And in order to do that, I'll be implmementing a few measures to streamline my YouTube content to focus more time on fulfilling that dream - a dream that I'll be ready to tackle in 2023 due to the measure I'm putting in place now until the end of 2022.
-Don't wait up, because I'm coming.
+   I started my coding journey as a biology student with a passion for tech and coding.
+I tried to learn everything I could about this programming world - code, unix, linux, theory.
+And all the while, teaching myself web development with a dream to build my own app.
+A desire that bring me to Le Wagon Montreal to learn and discover new things and new people.
+Today I'm a freelance full-stack developer on a perpetual adventure to learn new things, develop my skills and help as much people as I can on my way.
+If you like my work, want to reach me, or simply want to say "Hi", don't hesitate to write me a message.

 [website]: https://lucmosser.com